|Ship name||Privateer Chapman Pl. 31|

 Chapman's "Architectura Navalis" is valued as reference for shipbuilding at that time.

 The privateer frigate model, photos, description and dimensions

-The model is fully planked on port side.
+The model is built in admiralty style.
+It is fully planked on port side.
 On starboard side the frames are shown, and behind them the interior planking.
 There are several views of the entire model from above, taken from all directions, and some more views from the side.
 There are several close-up pictures of details of hull and deck.
+Click images to enlarge!